Center for Innovation in Behavioral Health Education & Research

-About the Center for Innovation in Behavioral Health Education & Research
+About the Center for Innovation in Clinical Social Work

-CIBER is housed within the Simmons University School of Social Work (SSW), a national leader in providing training to students across their social work careers, offering the BSW, MSW, DSW and PhD degrees.
+Formerly called the Center for Innovation in Behavioral Health Education and Research (CIBER), CICSW was founded in 2020.
+CICSW is housed within the Simmons University School of Social Work (SSW), a national leader in providing training to students across their social work careers, offering the BSW, MSW, DSW and PhD degrees.
 The SSW specializes in clinical social work practice, practice leadership, and scholarship to advance evidence-informed practice and policies.
-CIBER is committed to advancing diversity, equity, and inclusion and advancing equity outcomes for all populations.
-It is supported in these efforts by the SSW and Simmons University’s institutional commitments to reducing inequities and improving social justice outcomes through its educational programs and in the workplace.

 Lydia Ogden, PhD, MSW, LICSW

-Dr. Ogden is an Associate Professor at the School of Social Work with extensive expertise in issues related to serious mental illness, aging, trauma, and social inequities in health.
-A licensed social work clinician, Dr. Ogden approaches her research and training projects with a disability lens, emphasizing diversity, equity, and inclusion in the community.
+Dr. Ogden is an Associate Professor at the School of Social Work with extensive expertise in serious mental illness, aging, trauma, and social inequities in health.
+A licensed social work clinician, Dr. Ogden approaches her research and training projects with a critical disability lens, emphasizing outcomes of diversity, equity, and inclusion in the community.

 Melinda Gushwa, PhD, MSW, LICSW